Campaign of the Month: August 2014

 After a long moment, Petronius resumed his nonchalant air.
 Remembering his intoxicated sway, the Quaesitor followed his companion back into the Antonian blood feast, leaving Iulia to wonder at the foolishness of artists, and the cruelty of fiends…

-A native of the small Christian community of Aleppo, Paul came to Constantinople in 739 AD, in the reign of Leo the Isaurian.
+A native of the small Christian community of Aleppo, Paul came to Constantinople in 739 AD, during the reign of Leo the Isaurian.
 He arrived with his master, Eusebius, who had picked up stakes to take part in a revolution of secular sculptural techniques brought on by the Iconoclasm.
 Paul was instantly struck by the magnificence of the city.
 He was inspired by its beautiful palaces and churches, the sunsets and sunrises, the extraordinary sculptures and mosaics, and even the few icons that he saw in shadowy marketplaces.
 He eventually completed his apprenticeship and became a great advocate for the joys of city life.
-When his master eventually departed after a number of years, Paul stayed on.
+When his master eventually departed, Paul stayed on.

 A chance encounter with Michael changed Paul’s existence forever.
-It was love at first sight for the Archangel.
-Paul was not accounted a great sculptor compared to the mortal masters of his day, and certainly not in the league of his predecessor Muses, Gallasyn and Endymion, but he was still sufficiently proficient and talented to warrant attention.
+It was love at first sight for the Archangel, and such was the beauty of the ancient Toreador that he inspired the slavish ardour of the young mortal immediately.
+Paul was not accounted a great sculptor when compared to the mortal masters of his day, and certainly not in the league of his predecessor muses, Gallasyn and Endymion, but he was still sufficiently proficient and talented to warrant attention.
 It was not for his skill, however, that he was Embraced.
 Rather, it was a profound and melancholic longing in the Patriarch for a lover that he had lost in the distant recesses of the past.
 Based on some startling similarities in his general build, bearing, effeminate mannerisms and soft beauty, Paul was taken for the reincarnation of this mysterious lover.

 Paul soon found himself among the Michaelites.
 While still a rank fledgeling, Michael declared him Muse of Sculpture to replace Endymion, the ‘ingrate’ elder who had recently departed the post under a cloud of recrimination.
-Cainites among the other families made snide remarks in secure company about cronyism and lust ruling the Toreador, but none had the courage to gainsay the appointment in Elysium.
-Paul settled into his art, and his role as Muse, with great pride and industriousness.
+Cainites among the other families made snide remarks in secure company about cronyism and lust ruling the Toreador, but none had the courage to gainsay the appointment.
+Paul settled into his art, and his role as muse, with great pride and industriousness.
 Under his serious and mindful guidance, the Guild of Sculptors increased in prestige and influence, and he performed well.
 He was the Patriarch’s lover and companion for over a century, through the execution of Antonius and Michael’s rule as Emperor Michael III.
-It was not until the Dracon finally deserted the city in 880 CE that not even Paul could prevent Michael from slipping into long periods of torpor and increasing bouts of delusion.
-Even though his ardour cooled long ago, when the Patriarch does rise, he sometimes seeks Paul’s company above all others, even that of Petronius.
+It was not until the Dracon finally deserted the city in 880 CE that not even Paul could prevent Michael from slipping into long periods of torpor and increasing bouts of despression and delusion.
+Even after his ardour cooled, when the Patriarch did rise, he sometimes sought Paul’s company above all others, even that of Petronius.

 Inspired by the Dream, and with his lover’s encouragement, Paul did eventually become a credit to his craft, and after centuries of diligent work he has attained supernal skill.
-Paul’s sculpture’s are now very much in demand among the Cainites of the eastern Mediterranean.
-For nearly 400 years he was an ornament to the Michaelites, and a welcome fixture at the interminable social events of the Byzantine Cainites.
+His sculptures are now very much in demand among the Cainites of the eastern Mediterranean, and for nearly 400 years he was an ornament to the Michaelites, and a welcome fixture at the interminable social events of the Byzantine Cainites.
 For much of that time, Paul happily ensconced himself in the intrigues of the city, enjoying the adulation and status that his special place at Michael’s side granted him.

-He now sequesters himself in his villa in the District of Maurus, working on his art, contemplating his misery, and occasionally visiting the torporous form of his ancient lover.
-His only frequent visitor in his solitude is his childe, Manuel Stephanopolis, who vainly and ineptly tried for many years to perform his beloved sire’s duties as Muse for him.
-Petronius has tried to lure Paul back to work many times, but has recently resigned himself to replacing the failed Muse with another- the Spartan elder, Eletria.
-Manuel, in turn, has reported the Arbiter’s courtship of Eletria to his sire, and Paul sent a note of half-hearted indignation to Petronius.
-No further action has been taken, however, and Petronius is proceeding with his plans.
+Afterwards, he sequestered himself inside his villa in the District of Maurus, working on his art, contemplating his misery, occasionally visiting the torpid form of his ancient lover, and enthusiastically worshipping him as a member of the Cult of the Archangel.
+His only frequent visitor in his solitude was his childe, Manuel Stephanopolis, who vainly and ineptly tried for many years to perform his beloved sire’s duties as Muse of Sculpture.
+Petronius tried to lure Paul back to work many times, but in due course he resigned himself to replacing the failed muse with another- the Spartan elder, Eletria.
+Manuel, in turn, reported the Arbiter’s courtship of Eletria to his sire, and Paul first begged for his position to be preserved before sending a note of half-hearted indignation to his one-time friend as Petronius officially stripped him of his station in 1202.
+No further action was taken, however, other than Pakourianis also making an official protest in his support.